 Are you running a service-based business?
 You can use your website forms for more than just contact forms!

 You can create a booking form in WordPress to let clients and leads send you appointment requests right through your WordPress site.

 And if you run a community site, you can make a form so users can submit their own events.

 Check out this simple guide to making a WordPress form with a datepicker.

-These file upload fields let you accept job applications or other documents, right on your website through your forms.
-So you can gather and organize resumes, references, and other docs before even reaching out to candidates.
+So you can gather and organize resumes, references, and other docs before reaching out to candidates.
 It’s a great way to qualify applicants quickly and efficiently.

 If an employee decides to leave, you can also create an exit survey to get their feedback on the job.
 Surveys like this can really help to improve your processes for everyone else.

 Popup forms are forms that appear on a website automatically or by a triggered action, and they’re known for explosive conversion rates.

 However, popups are also more intrusive than other types of forms so it’s important to set up appropriate triggers to avoid annoying people.

 The best way to create popup forms is to use WPForms along with OptinMonster.
 OptinMonster can be used to turn any form created in WPForms into a popup.
 For a detailed tutorial, see our guide on creating popup forms in WordPress.